Why everything is earned, not given

 Call to action

 Try being the best possible version of yourself.
-Focus on continual self-improvement in order to better yourself physically and mentally.
+Focus on continual self-improvement to better yourself physically and mentally.

 Stay true to yourself.
 Some will respect you for who you are, while others will not.
 But in the end, if you remain true to your character, the right people will stay, while the wrong ones will walk right out of your life.